seumoo/virtual-world-thesis/README.md

 | **Relationship 2** |    789    |    1011   |    1213   |
 | **Relationship 3** |    1415   |    1617   |           |

-Next, I wrote C# scripts in Unity to establish system relationships by linking game model components to the relationships established from the CSV data (Figure 10).
-For each relationship list, the script searches for any pipe or valve element containing the IFC ID.
-When an element with matching ID is found, it is stored in a `List<GameObject>` with other elements within the relationship.
-This list is then attached to the element, establishing the link between this element and other elements within it's relationship.
-This linkage enables elements within a relationship to be highlighted.
+Next, I wrote C# scripts in Unity to establish system relationships by linking game model components to the relationships based on the CSV data (Figure 10).
+The script searches for any pipe or valve element containing the IFC ID for each relationship list.
+The element with the matching ID is stored `List<GameObject>` with other elements in the relationship.

 </br>